-What is the best iron supplement?
+What are the best iron supplements?

 Iron is a natural mineral found in many foods like red meat, chicken, pork, leafy greens, peas, dried fruits, and certain bread and pasta.

 Iron plays a valuable role in the body’s growth, development, and everyday function.

 When people don’t have enough iron in their diet, they may develop an iron deficiency, which can lead to shortness of breath, loss of concentration, tiredness, brittle nails, and many other symptoms.